mj-felix/track-my-warranties/README.md

 [trackmywarranties.mjfelix.dev](https://trackmywarranties.mjfelix.dev)

-Feel free to play around ... still ironing out bugs so will be dropping the database.
+Feel free to play around ... still ironing out bugs so will be dropping the database anyway.

 ## Technologies/Components